 This is one of the many reasons why you should be dining at Council Oak Steaks & Seafood Seminole Hard Rock Hotel & Casino Tampa.
 All we can say is what a fantastic dinner event!
+Thank you for hosting us.

 Each month, the Council Oak Lounge at Council Oak Steaks & Seafood at the Seminole Hard Rock Hotel & Casino Tampa hosts a themed dinner.
 This enables guests the opportunity to experience food and drink at its finest.
 Council Oak chose Cakebread Cellars Wine for one of their ten themed dinners.